limuy2022/trc/docs/usage.md

 你好:=90
 ```

-the compiler will regard this var as a int var.
+the compiler will regard this var as an int var.

 Sometimes maybe you want to define the type.Do it like this: